kazuho/draft-kazuho-ccwg-rapid-start/draft-kazuho-ccwg-rapid-start.md

 such growth is used, sending the initial congestion window as a short burst can make the sender observe a bottleneck overflow earlier than it would under evenly paced transmission.
-To ensure that Rapid Start observes the path's queueing behavior rather than sender-side burstiness, a sender that fully fills the connection's congestion window for the first time MUST use the pacing described in Careful Resume {{!CAREFUL-RESUME=I-D.ietf-tsvwg-careful-resume}}.
+To ensure that Rapid Start observes the path's queueing behavior rather than sender-side burstiness, the sender SHOULD pace the packets over approximately one RTT when filling the connection's congestion window for the first time.

+One way to accomplish that is to use Careful Resume
+{{?CAREFUL-RESUME=I-D.ietf-tsvwg-careful-resume}}, which requires that all packets sent in its Unvalidated Phase be paced based on `current_rtt`, regardless of previous knowledge.
 For connections that have no prior knowledge of the path (i.e., no previously saved CC parameters applicable to the 4-tuple), the sender SHOULD limit the initial jump window (`jump_cwnd`) to at most `2 * IW`.
 With this bound, the required pacing rate (`pacing_rate = jump_cwnd / min_rtt`) does not exceed the pacing rate that would be used by classic slow start with pacing, so Rapid Start does not create a larger burst than existing paced startup.

 ## Congestion Handling